MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/team-functions.md

 ## Data Landing Zone Ops

-The Data Landing Zone Ops operate and maintain their Data Landing Zone instance whilst respond to new Domain and Data Product service requests.
+The Data Landing Zone Ops operate and maintain their Data Landing Zone instance whilst respond to new Data Integration and Data Product service requests.

 They provide many of the same services as Data Platform Ops but are limited to there Data Landing Zone.